Desktop readers in Space

 ---|---|

-Ncoder | Only Salto NCoder devices can be configured to be used as desktop readers.
+NCoder | Only Salto NCoder devices can be configured to be used as desktop readers.
 Other Salto encoder types do not support this feature. |

-Ncoders are equipped with a USB interface that can be connected to the POS terminal.
+NCoders are equipped with a USB interface that can be connected to the POS terminal.
 NCoder devices have a USB 2.0 type-B connector and can be connected with a cable to a POS USB type-A terminal.
 The POS operating system must support USB-HID keyboards because the NCoder is enumerated as a USB-HID keyboard.

 Configuring desktop readers